ThatPerson/Dynamix/README.md

 * `combine_aicbic.py` calculates AIC, BIC and AICc for comparison between multiple models.
 Input is taken as a list of folders, where the folder name is the model, e.g.; `python3 combine_aicbic.py gaf gaft egaf egaft`.
 This will produce three files, `AIC.csv`, `BIC.csv`, `AICc.csv` containing the corresponding IC values in columns ordered as given in the command.
 The output will additionally provide counts for how many residues were best fit for each model.
 * `gen_attr.py` generates an attribute file which may be used with Chimera or ChimeraX for visualising results.
 Arguments are of the format `python3 gen_attr.py <filename> <model> <tag> <outputfile>` where `<filename>` is the `final.dat`, `<model>` should be the model (lower case, standard form given above e.g. `gaf` for 3D-GAF), `<tag>` should be the protein tag in Chimera (typically `#1`, though this may vary for complexes), and `<outputfile>` is an attribute file.
 Attributes defined include `chisq`, and others which are labelled as given in the output plots from `plot.py` (or may be seen in `models.py`).
 * `plot_relax.py` generates EPS files `<model>_relax.eps` containing all relaxation data separated by conditions for easy visualisation.
 Arguments are taken as a list of folders containing `backcalc_*.eps` files. e.g. `python3 plot_relax.py gaf gaft egaf egaft`.
 * `plot.py` generates EPS files `<model>_params.eps` containing the calculated parameters.
 Input is taken as a list of folders where by default the folder name is taken as the model.
 For non specific folder names, the parameter `-m<model>` may be passed.
 If error calculation was enabled, these may be plotted as error bars using the `-e` flag.
 For example, `python3 plot.py gaf -mgaf -e` will plot `/gaf/` as a GAF model with error bars, while `python3 plot.py egaf egaft demf demft` will produce non error bar plots of those four models.
+The `-u` option should be passed if the data is fit with ultrafast or microsecond, as this will shift the y axes for the timescales.
 * `gen_bild.py` generates ChimeraX BILD files for GAF models.
 A PDB representing the protein of interest should be given in the folder, and the path to this defined on line 9.
 It may then be run as `python3 gen_bild.py <filename> <outputfile> <v flag> <type>`, where `<filename>` and `<outputfile>` are as given in `gen_attr.py`, `<v flag>` is `1` if variable orientation is enabled[^3].

 [^2]: As defined in the SI for Good, D. B., Wang, S., Ward, M. E., Struppe, J., Brown, L. S., Lewandowski, J. R. & Ladizhansky, V. Conformational Dynamics of a Seven Transmembrane Helical Protein Anabaena Sensory Rhodopsin Probed by Solid-State NMR.
 J Am Chem Soc 136, 2833–2842 (2014).